shushant007/boutique/SOLUTION.md

 ImagePullBackOff

 - Since the port 7070 was not exposed in the environment resource in cartservice yaml file it was failing, so i added the port there to be exposed .

+- Now the error is coming due to redis service of liveness probe issue, so i changed the name used there to the cluster name which i kept as qa-cluster.